-The potential beneficial outcomes of primary interest would be an improvement in symptoms, change in disease status, and functional outcomes.
+The potential beneficial outcomes of primary interest are an improvement in symptoms, change in disease status, and functional outcomes.
 The potential harmful outcomes are those resulting from a false test result.
-False-positive or false-negative test results can lead to the initiation of unnecessary treatment and adverse events from that overtreatment or undertreatment.
+False-positive or false-negative test results can lead to the initiation of unnecessary treatment and adverse events from overtreatment or undertreatment.